reiver/reiver/reiver-go.md

 # File System

 * [go-strfs](https://github.com/reiver/go-strfs) — provides a virtual file-system, where a fs.File can be created from a Go string.

+## IO

+* [go-iolsep](https://github.com/reiver/go-iolsep) — provides a limited io.ReadCloser that reads a single line from an io.Reader.
+* [go-iopsep](https://github.com/reiver/go-iopsep) — provides a limited io.ReadCloser that reads a single paragraph from an io.Reader.

 ## Iterators